BEST BEACHES IN ZANZIBAR

 Access: Approximately 80 minutes by taxi or bus

-Best for: Cultural immersion and scenic relaxation
+Great for: Cultural immersion and budget travellers

 Jambiani Beach, located on the southeast coast of Zanzibar, is a picturesque and culturally rich holiday destination.
 It is known for its soft white sand beaches and unique dramatic coral rock formations, offering a serene and idyllic backdrop for a low-key beach getaway.